open/close all folders

 - The Bad Guy Wins: Beats May in a Contest for the first and only time in "Harley Rides Again".

-- Beware the Silly Ones: Laughably Evil, campy and seemingly friendly, but cross him and you are dead.
+- Beware the Silly Ones: Laughably Evil, campy and seemingly friendly, but cross him and there'll be hell to pay.

-- Bokukko: Inverted - in the Japanese original version, he refers to himself using atashi, the Japanese feminine form of I.
+- Bokukko: Inverted.
+In Japanese, he refers to himself using atashi, the Japanese feminine form of I.